[REVIEW] The Idea of You, by Robinne Lee

 I wasn’t really planning on reviewing this age-gap, popstar, Amazon Prime-adapted romance but it’s weirdly icky, so let’s discuss.

-But it’s not fine that on the first date, Hayes tells one of those terrible stories of losing his virginity to statutory rape that way too many men have in real life.
+But it’s not fine that on the first date, Hayes tells one of those terrible stories of losing his virginity to statutory rape the way that too many real-life men have.
 It’s not fine that nobody acknowledges how messed up it is, except for moments of jealousy(!) because the perpetrator is still in his life.
-It’s not fine that every time Soléne sees Hayes’ body intimately, it’s immediately followed up with comment about his age, boyishness and lack of physical maturity.
-It’s not fine that there’s a scene where Hayes compares a highly sexualized feature of Soléne to her 12-year-old daughter’s, who happens to be his biggest fan.
+It’s not fine that every time Soléne sees Hayes’ body intimately, it’s immediately followed up with comments about his age, boyishness, and lack of physical maturity.
+It’s not fine that there’s a scene where Hayes compares a highly sexualized feature of Soléne’s to her 12-year-old daughter’s, who happens to be his biggest fan.
 It’s not fine that Soléne essentially treats Hayes the same way that creepy older men are criticized for treating much younger women.

 Ick.